 From Peninsula, take Peninsula Rd. south to Akron Peninsula Rd., then to Wetmore Rd. (approximately 1.5 miles), then turn left on Wetmore Rd.
 In approximately a half-mile, parking will be visible from the road.

 Versatility.
 This is a multi-use section of the CVNP, and hikers, snowshoe enthusiasts, and equestrians all get major use of the trail system here.
-The trail is irregular, somewhat “mixed-media,” with gravel, clay, dirt, hills, and slopes, and is somewhat narrow in spots.
-Be sure to yield to bridal-equestrian traffic: they have the right of way!.
-What’s more, irregular trails and changing elevation offers a moderate challenge that vary with weather and various seasonal conditions.
+The trail is irregular, somewhat “mixed-media,” with gravel, clay, dirt, hills, and slopes, and is narrow in spots.
+Be sure to yield to bridal-equestrian traffic: they have the right of way!
+What’s more, irregular trails and changing elevation offer a moderate challenge that vary with weather and various seasonal conditions.